pachun/blog/posts/2023-03-14-create-new-expo-projects-with-some-pep.md

 _March 14th, 2024_

 [Expo](https://expo.dev) sets you up with a new [React Native](https://reactnative.dev) project that will run natively on Android, iOS, and in the browser with a single codebase.
-You can also put that same code in an [Electron app](https://www.electronjs.org) to get it running as Mac and Windows desktop applications. <!--end-of-excerpt-->
+You can also put that same code in an [Electron app](https://www.electronjs.org) to get it running as Mac and Windows desktop applications.

 Beginning work on a new idea is an exciting time and every so often I find myself creating a new Expo project, enthusiasm abound.
 Although it's usually been a while since I last kicked off a new Expo project, so I'll cruise on over to the "Beginning Expo" docs to remind myself how to get started.
 Found it!